danyg/go-to-test/README.md

 ![Go To Test CI](https://github.com/danyg/go-to-test/workflows/Go%20To%20Test%20CI/badge.svg)

-With this extension, you will be able to go to the test file for the current file with the press of a hotkey.
+With this extension, you will be able to go to the test file (or create it) for the current file with the press of a hotkey.
+Also, go to the source file using the same hotkey.

 Available several common test file location strategies.
 Is recommended to save the test file location strategy in the workspace settings so that it can be shared with your team.